 - Abilities – when looking at role models in history, for example, make sure you don't only focus on able-bodied people

-- Intersections in society – for example, when studying women's rights, how did the experiences of working-class women differ to those in the upper class?
+- Intersections in society – for example, when studying women's rights, you could look at how the experiences of 'working-class' women differed from those in the 'upper class'

-Understand your pupils’ own culture first, and help them to value it
+Understand your pupils’ own cultures first, and help them to value them

-For your pupils to be able to appreciate and understand other cultures, they need to feel confident in their own cultural identity first – start here when thinking about cultural capital.
+Pupils need to feel confident in their own cultural identity before beginning to appreciate and understand others – start here when thinking about cultural capital.

 Get to know your pupils' backgrounds

 If you don’t know about your pupils’ backgrounds or cultural heritage, it’s your job to find out more.
 To do this: